centrifuge/pod/testworld/README.md

     {
       "otherLocalConfig": "",
       "runPOAGeth": true,

-      "createHostConfigs": true,
+      // this creates host configs, and should be set to 'true' for the initial test run.
+      // for subsequent test runs, this flag can be set to 'false' "createHostConfigs": true,

+      // this runs contract migrations, and should be set to 'true' for the the initial test run.
+      // for subsequent test runs, this flag can be set to 'false'.
       "runMigrations": false,

       "ethNodeURL": "ws://127.0.0.1:9547",
       "accountKeyPath": "<kovan account>",
       "accountPassword": "",

-      // bernalheights is the Centrifuge network on Kovan "network" : "bernalheights",
+      // bernalheights is the Centrifuge network on Kovan

+      "network" : "bernalheights",
       "txPoolAccess": true
     }